data anonymization tools

 Delphix - Virtualization & Compliance Platform

-• Provisioning can be slower than automation-first tools.
+• Limitations: High infrastructure dependency; provisioning can be slower than automation-focused tools.

 ARX -Open Source

-• Not designed for CI/CD or DevOps pipelines.
+• Limitations: Lacks enterprise automation; not designed for DevOps pipelines.

 K2View - Entity-Based Enterprise Data Platform